garamj88/movie-moods/README.md

 <br>

 ## ICEBOX
-* Connect to movie API
+* Connect to a movie API
 * Search bar
 * Feature for like & save to watch list